Heat pump · UK

 Check your specific home

-Town pages give the local context; the actual answer for your property depends on three factors only a pre-survey can resolve: heat-loss range (set by your floor area, fabric and air-tightness), radiator sizing (most pre-2000s homes need at least one or two upgraded), and outdoor unit placement.
-Propertoasty’s free pre-survey check combines your address, an EPC pull, the Google Solar API’s roof data, and a floorplan vision analysis to produce an installer-ready report — typically takes about five minutes.
+Town pages give the local picture; the actual answer for your home depends on three things only a pre-survey can answer: how much heat your home loses on a cold day (driven by size and insulation), whether any radiators need upsizing (most pre-2000s homes need at least one), and where the outdoor unit could go.
+Our free pre-survey combines your address, energy certificate, floorplan, and satellite roof imagery — takes about five minutes.

-Run a free pre-survey check on your home — installer-ready report, BUS-eligibility verdict, sizing range, and a list of MCS-certified installers covering your area.
+Run a free pre-survey check on your home — a quote-ready report, whether you qualify for the £7,500 grant, a heat pump size range, and a list of qualified installers covering your area.

 Sources